|

 In most cases, the first step in risk management involves finding all applicable standards for that particular industry and geographic (political) jurisdiction.

-If these standards are met, at least the legal requirements have been addressed.
+If these standards are met, then at least regulatory requirements have been addressed.

 We welcome your Comments and Suggestions